The official blog of the Lung Institute.

 A new year is a time for potential renewal and a natural time for making life changes.
 We hope this post inspires someone to hold on tight to their willpower this holiday season.

-Trying alternative therapies, such as stem cell therapy, in combination with a healthy lifestyle, such as practicing strategies to avoid overeating, could help you feel better.
+Trying alternative therapies, such as cellular therapy, in combination with a healthy lifestyle, such as practicing strategies to avoid overeating, could help you feel better.
 The fact that you’re reading the Lung Institute’s blog probably means that you or a loved one suffers from some form of lung disease.
-We may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 to find out if you qualify for stem cell therapy, and Happy New Year from the Lung Institute!
+We may be able to help with a variety of cellular treatment options.
+Contact us at 888-745-6697 to find out if you qualify for cellular therapy, and Happy New Year from the Lung Institute!

 Looking to make a change this year?
 Keep us updated on your progress!
 Share your thoughts below and comments on this list of the strategies to avoid overeating.